JackJey/privacy-sandcastle/README.md

 ## Container

-Every servers has Dockerfile and `./docker-compose.yml` merge every servers in container.
+Every services has Dockerfile and `./docker-compose.yml` merge every services in container.

 `.env` defines hostname/port for each services and Nginx will proxy every request based on hostname.